Cretezy/lazyjj/README.md

 - Select current change with `@`
 - View change files in files tab with `Enter`
 - Display different revset with `r`
-- Change right panel diff format between color words (default) and Git with `p`
+- Change right panel diff format between color words (default) and Git with `w`
-- Toggle right panel wrapping with `w`
+- Toggle right panel wrapping with `W`
 - Create new change after highlighted change with `n` (`jj new`)
   - Create new change and describe with `N` (`jj new -m`)
 - Edit highlighted change `e` (`jj edit`)